William Amherst, 1st Earl Amherst: Background and education

 Born at Bath, Somerset, Amherst was the son of William Amherst and Elizabeth, daughter of Thomas Paterson.
 He was the grand-nephew of Jeffrey Amherst, 1st Baron Amherst, and succeeded to his title in 1797 according to a special remainder in the letters patent.
-He was educated at Westminster School and Christ Church, Oxford.
+He matriculated at Christ Church, Oxford on 13 October 1789, receiving a BA in 1793 and an MA in 1797.

 Ambassador extraordinary to China

 In 1816 he was sent as ambassador extraordinary to the court of China's Qing dynasty, with a view of establishing more satisfactory commercial relations between China and Great Britain.
 On arriving at Pei Ho (Baihe, today's Haihe), he was given to understand that he could only be admitted to the Jiaqing Emperor's presence on condition of performing the kowtow.
 To this, Amherst, following the advice of Sir George Thomas Staunton, who accompanied him as second commissioner, refused to consent, as Macartney had done in 1793, unless the admission was made that his sovereign was entitled to the same show of reverence from a mandarin of his rank.
-In consequence of this, he was refused entry into Peking (Beijing), and the object of his mission was frustrated.
+As a consequence of this, he was refused entry into Peking (Beijing), and the object of his mission was frustrated.

 His ship, the Alceste, after a cruise along the coast of Korea and to the Ryukyu Islands on proceeding homewards, was totally wrecked on a submerged rock in Gaspar Strait.
 Amherst and part of his shipwrecked companions escaped in the ship's boats to Batavia, whence relief was sent to the rest.
 The ship in which he returned to England in 1817 touched at St Helena and, as a consequence, he had several interviews with the emperor Napoleon (see Ellis's Proceedings of the Late Embassy to China, 1817; McLeod's Narrative of a Voyage in H.M.S.
 Alceste, 1817).
 There is undocumented speculation that in one of the interviews, Napoleon said, "China is a sleeping giant.
 Let her sleep.
 For when she wakes, she will shake the world."